 You may explore the 5 research topics presented below and come up with your relevant psychology-based research topic on climate change.
-Specific research questions are offered for your guidance.
+I offer specific research questions for your guidance.

 I, therefore, came up with the following specific research topics based on the initial list of topics I enumerated during a brief research orientation lecture with a group of undergraduate students and several College of Arts and Humanities faculty members.
 The students are currently conceptualizing their research proposal in compliance with the thesis requirement for graduation.

-Psychology Research Topics Related to Climate Change
+5 Psychology Research Topics Related to Climate Change

 Examples of environment-beneficial behavior will be the three R’s of recycling, reduction, and reuse of materials.
-I remembered that I wrote an article about an indigenous person who reused otherwise unusable materials from a nearby mining company to build a mini-hydro power plant in a remote place in Bataraza.
+I remembered I wrote an article about an indigenous person who reused otherwise unusable materials from a nearby mining company to build a mini-hydro power plant in a remote place in Bataraza.
 See how Boyet, the Tagbanua, made use of materials in a materials recycling facility here.

 2. Is there a relationship between climate change evidences like sea level rise, warming temperatures, and changing agricultural production to the quality of life of the members of the community?

-5. How does climate change as evidenced by unpredictable weather events affect people?
+5. How does climate change, as evidenced by unpredictable weather events, affect people?

 © 2012 November 19 P. A. Regoniel